rahulbansalc6414/nodejs-null-distribution-utility/README.md

 ## Features

-- Calculates the distribution of null values for each column.
+- You just need to provide the table name, it will automatically calculate the distribution of null values for every column.
 - Sorts columns by the number of null values in descending order.
 - Intelligently limits the no_of_rows to be scanned, configurable via `DEFAULT_LIMIT`
 - Outputs results in JSON or HTML format.